 Our growth and success over the last seven decades is largely due to our superior services, products and pest control strategies for homeowners afflicted with pest infestations of all types.
 Our technicians are highly knowledgeable and trained extensively to address the uniqueness and challenges of any pest infestation.
 Our teams attend company workshops to ensure they are always on top of and a few steps ahead of the many pests they encounter on a daily basis.

 So, if you are a Pittsburgh homeowner happily anticipating summer outdoor barbecues and picnics, make sure you take all of the precautions mentioned above.
-Give us a call if you notice any mosquito activity.
-They are there to help, and to keep that buzz that surrounds your backyard activities limited to the sounds of human conversation only.
+Give us a call if you notice any mosquito activity — (412) 252-5200.
+We’re here to help, and to keep that buzz that surrounds your backyard activities limited to the sounds of human conversation only.

 Final thought about mosquitoes: If you think you are too small to have an impact, try going to bed with a mosquito. ~ Anita Roddick